 Not many dogs can withstand the “punishment” that comes with a child’s rough play.
 If you’re a parent, you understand exactly how rowdy and noisy kids can be.
 But fortunately, the sturdy yet durable GSD was built to handle the rowdiness of your kids.

 Some dog breeds, such as the Chihuahua, tend to snap back at rough play.
-They’re a lot more fragile and small, which means this behavior is only to protect themselves.
-It’s also been well documented that dogs bite when you inflict pain.
+They’re a lot more fragile and small, which means they can show aggression as a way to protect themselves.
+It’s also well-known that dogs bite when you inflict pain.